minaolensarah/minaolensarah.github.io/_pages/cv.md

 {% include base_path %}

-I obtained my Master's in Language Science and Technology from Saarland University in 2024.
-Before that, I did my Bachelor's in Natural Language Processing at the University of Stuttgart and spent the spring term of 2022 at Bogazici University in Istanbul.
+I obtained my Master's in Language Science and Technology from [Saarland University](https://www.uni-saarland.de/en/home.html) in 2024 where I also worked as a research intern in the [Computational Linguistics Group](https://www.coli.uni-saarland.de/groups/AK/) led by [Alexander Koller](https://www.coli.uni-saarland.de/~koller/).
+Before that, I did my Bachelor's in Natural Language Processing at the [University of Stuttgart](https://www.ims.uni-stuttgart.de/en/) and spent the spring term of 2022 at Bogazici University in Istanbul.

 **My full CV:**